XinyueYu16/AppliedPredictiveModeling/Part II Regression Models.md

   - additive
   - generally trys to minimize a function of MSE
   - highly interpretable
+  - Based on standard assumptions, it provides, with unbiased coefficient, the lowest MSE (which could be lowered by creating )
   - *Use Case*: signal filtering, use the model variance to identify measured noise, so that underlying true signal(y) could be recovered by y_hat
 - **![beta-equation](https://latex.codecogs.com/svg.image?\widehat{\beta}&space;=&space;(X^TX)^{-1}X^Ty)**
   - 2 requirements for ![](https://latex.codecogs.com/svg.image?(X^TX)^{-1}) to have unique inverse